-Tomohon is one of Minahasa Tribe region.
+CULTURES –Tomohon is one of Minahasa Tribe region.
 Therefore, the Tomohon people are Minahasans.
 However, Minahasa Tribe is divided into several sub tribes, Tomohon belongs to a sub tribe called Tombulu.
-Pakasaan Tombulu spreads from Tombuluan in the east of Pineleng and Tombariri in the west and from Tomohon in the sourth to Manado in the north.
+Pakasaan Tombulu spreads from Tombuluan in the east of Pineleng and Tombariri in the west and from Tomohon in the south to Manado in the north.
 Pakasaan Tombulu speaks Tombulu Language, Manado Malay, and Bahasa Indonesia.
-It is believed that Tomohon is the center of Pakasaan Tombulu.
-Pakasaan Tombulu in Tomohon, especially those who lives in the region of Kakaskasen has special customs that is still maintained up until today.

 The name of this activity at first was ‘muntep remdem’ or ‘Maso Itang’ the meaning ‘enter in black’.
 The point is the family by wearing black clothing entered the worship in the church at 09.00.
 Another custom in Kumawus is the people will eat on the table covered with banana leaves by hands.

 HOW TO GET THERE